stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 are initiated.
 This security model is reused for generalized NOTIFY messages.

-The receipt of a notification message will, in general, cause the receiving party to cause an outbound query for the records of interest (for example, NOTIFY(CDS) will cause CDS/CDNSKEY queries).
+The receipt of a notification message will, in general, cause the receiving party to cause one or more outbound queries for the records of interest (for example, NOTIFY(CDS) will cause CDS/CDNSKEY queries).
 When performed via port 53, the size of these queries is comparable to that of the notification messages themselves, rendering any amplfication attempts futile.

 However, when the outgoing query occurs via encrypted transport, some amplification is possible, both with respect to bandwidth and computational